-Transformative learning is normally taken to mean learning which touches our deeper levels of knowing and meaning, and, by so doing, then influences our more immediate perception, and action.
-At this point, it will be helpful to look at

-Gregory Bateson's work on learning, which does much to clarify what transformative learning can imply.
+Transformative learning is normally taken to mean learning which touches our deeper levels of knowing and meaning, and, by so doing, then influences our more immediate and concrete levels of knowing, perception, and action.
+At this point, it will be helpful to look at Gregory Bateson's work on learning, which does much to clarify what transformative learning can imply.
 An illuminative theory was developed by Bateson from Whitehead and Russell's theory of logical types, and concerns levels of change and learning.
-Bateson distinguished three orders of learning and change, corresponding with increases in learning capacity, and these have been adopted variously by learning and change theorists, particularly in the field change (Argyris and Schön, 1996; Iso assumptions and values, and is about understanding the inner or subjective world.
+Bateson distinguished three orders of learning and change, corresponding with increases in learning capacity, and these have been adopted variously by learning and change theorists, particularly in the field of systemic learning and organizational change (Argyris and Schön, 1996; Ison and Russell (2000).

+First-order change refers to doing 'more of the same', that is, change within particular boundaries and without examining or changing the assumptions or values that inform what you are doing or thinking.
+In this sort of learning, meaning is assumed or given and relates primarily to the external objective world.
+Second-order change refers to a significant change in thinking or in what you are doing as a result of examining assumptions and values, and is about understanding the inner or subjective world.
 In this sort of learning, meaning is recognised and negotiated amongst those involved.
-Other terms which theorists use and which distinguish between these two levels are, respectively: basic learning and learning about learning; learning and meta-learning; and cognition and meta-cognition.
-This two-level model sounds very simple, but it makes a very important distinction and has s or group interested in anything more distinction it is possible to see that most learning promoted in formal education in schools and higher educ being content-led and externally focussed, and often delivered through transmissive pedagogies within a consensually accepted framework of values and purposes.
+Other terms which theorists use and which distinguish between these two levels are, respectively: basic learning and learning about learning; learning and metalearning; and cognition and meta-cognition.
+This two-level model sounds very simple, but it makes a very important distinction and has significant implications for any person or group interested in anything more than first order change.
+From this distinction it is possible to see that most learning promoted in formal education in schools and higher education is of the first order variety, being content-led and externally focussed, and often delivered through transmissive pedagogies within a consensually accepted framework of values and purposes.
 It is concerned fundamentally with 'information transfer' - learning about things - and does not normally challenge the assumptions or beliefs of the learner.
-This is maintenance learning - adjustments or adaptations are made to keep things stable in the face of change; what Clark (1989) calls 'change within changelessness'.
-This is not of itself a 'bad thing' and may be perfectly valid in many teaching and learning situations; however, if the need for transformative learning is recognised by progressive educato order teaching and learning is an obstacle to deeper change.
+This is maintenance learning adjustments or adaptations are made to keep things stable in the face of change; what Clark (1989) calls 'change within changelessness'.
+This is not of itself a 'bad thing' and may be perfectly valid in many teaching and learning situations; however, if the need for transformative learning is recognised by progressive educators, an institutional tradition of first order teaching and learning is an obstacle to deeper change.